Computing Valid p-value for Optimal Changepoint by Selective Inference using Dynamic Programming: Problem Statement

-This $p$-value is called \emph{selective type I error} or \emph{selective $p$-values} in SI literature~\cite{fithian2014optimal}.
+The $p$-value in \eq{eq:selective_p} is called \emph{selective type I error} or \emph{selective $p$-values} in SI literature~\cite{fithian2014optimal}.
 Figures~\ref{fig:naive_p_value_distribution} and \ref{fig:selective_p_value_distribution} in Appendix~\ref{appendix:distribution_p_value} show the distribution of naive $p$-values and selective $p$-values when the null hypothesis ${\rm H}_{0,k}$ is true.
 The naive $p$-values are not uniformly distributed, while selective $p$-values are.
 The uniformly distributed property is necessary for valid $p$-values since it indicates

 Our contribution is to provide an efficient method for computing selective $p$-value in \eq{eq:selective_p} by characterizing the selection event $\cA(\bm X)=\cA(\bm x^{\rm obs})$, which is computationally challenging because we have to find the whole set of sequences in $\RR^N$ having the same optimal CP vectors on $\bm x^{\rm obs}$.